 Although you can get the required documents by heading over to the Domestic Violence Office in the Wake County Courthouse, you can save yourself significant time by gathering information and filling it out in advance.

-Key information you will need in completing the Domestic Violence Restraining Order filing under Chapter 50B:
+Key information you will need in completing the Domestic Violence Protective Order filing under Chapter 50B:

 - Name and Address of the Defendant

 - Defendant’s work address and contact information

 - Descriptive Information about the Defendant (Age, Height, Weight, Distinguishing Marks, Car make and model)

 - Information Regarding Minor Children (DOB, Last 5 addresses)